-Dr. Berne’s Whole Health Pancreatic Enzyme Support is a paleo-friendly, low allergenic, enzyme formulation designed to support healthy digestion.* It is specifically formulated to aid in the digestion of protein, carbohydrates, and fats.1
+Dr. Berne’s Whole Health Digestive Enzymes is a paleo-friendly, low allergenic, enzyme formulation designed to support healthy digestion.* It is specifically formulated to aid in the digestion of protein, carbohydrates, and fats.1

 The synergistic actions of porcine-derived pancreatic amylase, protease, and lipase, along with bromelain (from the pineapple plant) provide enhanced digestion of proteins, fats, and carbohydrates.
 Ox bile is included to help support the emulsification of fats.
 The enteric coating protects the enzymes from being denatured by stomach acid, preserving their activity for the duodenum, where pancreatic enzymes are normally released and activated.*